Indexing

 URL and indexability

-- The full page URL with character count
+- The page URL

 - An indexability status — whether the page is likely to be indexed based on all signals